AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_license/Install_SCANeR_license.md

 - Step 2.
 Plug the USB dongle to the computer

 ### Step 1.
 Receive the physical USB dongle
-AVSimulation will send you a physical USB containing your nomadic SCANeR license.
+After the receipt of the PO AVSimulation will send you a physical USB containing your nomadic SCANeR license.
 Once you received it, please sign the attached acknowledge receipt and send it back to [support-scaner](mailto:support-scaner@avsimulation.fr).

 ### Step 2.
 Plug the USB dongle to the computer
 You can directly plug the USB dongle to a computer with SCANeR installed.
 The license is already installed in the dongle.
+>Note: The driver for the USB dongle is automatically installed with SCANeR.

-Congratulations ! 💪
+Congratulations! 💪
-You can enjoy your new SCANeR products ! 😊
+You can enjoy your new SCANeR products! 😊

 ## Fixed Licenses